RealA10N/alon.kr/src/routes/posts/circuit-complexity/+page.md

 The bound above is not tight, and trying to improve it is a nice exercise!
 Surprisingly however, there is no explicit lower bound which *asymptotically* better!
 The current state-of-the-art is a bound of $5n - o(n)$ gates by Iwama and Morizumi (2002).<Ref title="An Explicit Lower Bound of 5n−o(n) for Boolean Circuits" people="Kazuo Iwama, Hiroki Morizumi" url="https://doi.org/10.1007/3-540-45687-2_29" references={references} /><Ref title="Boolean Function Complexity: Advances and Frontiers.
 Section 1.5.2: Explicit Lower Bounds" people="Stasys Jukna" url="https://doi.org/10.1007/978-3-642-24508-4" references={references} />

-I cannot stress enough on how absurd and mind-boggling that is: despite the fact that we know that almost all boolean functions are very complex, requiring at least $2^n / n$ gates as shown above, we do not know to point at a specific function and state that it requires more then a linear amount of gates to compute it!
-This misalignment is at the heart of the field, and over the last half a century many researches tried to tackle this problem without much success.
+I cannot stress enough how absurd and mind-boggling that is: despite the fact that we know that almost all boolean functions are very complex, requiring at least $2^n / n$ gates as shown above, we do not know how to point at a specific function and state that it requires more than a linear number of gates to compute it!
+This gap is at the heart of the field, and over the last half a century many researches have tried to tackle this problem without much success.

 ### Monotone Bounds